gollpar/OpenFrameWorks/Story/README.md

+The Story:
   A black cat is sitting on a tree.
 A gray cat is watching her inside a home from a window.
 These two fall in love.

 ### First scene: